zk4x/zyx/README.md

 Most ML models can be created with just tensors and operations on them.
 Tensors must be stored somewhere.
 Zyx can use both RAM and VRAM (on the gpu) to store tensors.

 This is how you create gpu backend.
-First add OpenCL, CUDA or WGPU backend as dependency.
+First add some backend as dependency.
 ```shell
 cargo add zyx-opencl
 ```